k-yumin/derivative-and-integral/README.md

 # DERIVATIVE AND INTEGRAL
-- This code shows differentiated and integrated graphs of a polynomial function.
+- This code displays the graphs of both the differentiated and integrated forms of a polynomial function.